jerboaa/openjdk-jeps/JEP-493-jlink.md

     Capabilities: +run-time-image

-Capability `+run-time-image` indicates that the `jlink` tool in use supports linking JDK modules from the run-time image.
+Capability `+run-time-image` indicates that the `jlink` tool in use supports linking JDK modules from the run-time image. `-run-time-image` means there is no such support built in.

 A version of `jlink` _with_ the new capability, however, always prefers consuming JDK modules from JMOD files on the module path if available.
 Only if